LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 Note: This article is based on Log4j version 2.12.1.
 You can change the library version in ```<version>``` configuration to match your project.

-Then developers can configure Log4j 2 configurations file to Java classpath or JVM option ```-Dlog4j.configurationFile``` at runtime to let the EMA Java application uses Log4j 2 configurations file.

 ### Example Log4j 2 configurations file (in XML format)

 The example file is saved as "\resource\log4j2.xml" file.

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <Configuration>